 In July the allies invade Sicily

 The allies invade France

-The Germans fire V I flying bombs at London from June and V II missiles from September
+The Germans fire V I flying bombs at London in June and V II missiles from September onwards

 The Butler Education Act is passed.
 It reforms schools.

 The Second World War ends

 George Orwell’s novel Animal Farm is published

 Labour win the general election